 Their first lovemaking was passionate and rough.
 Their lips crushed on each other while their hands explored.
 Charlotte struggled to undo the button and zipper on Charles’s jeans.
 Charles pulled her summer’s dress up and groaned when he discovered that she wore nothing underneath.
 The sound of their ragged breathing drowned the sound of the waves breaking and lapping at the beach.
-Charlotte slipped her hand into Charles’s pants and found his hard cock.
-She moaned and kissed Charles hard, while lifting her hips and guiding her into him.
+Charlotte slipped her hand into Charles’s pants, and found his erection.
+She moaned, and kissed Charles hard, while lifting her hips and guiding her into him.

-The warmth of Charlotte’s pussy enveloped Charles like a comforting blanket.
-He allowed her to set the pace, savoring each moment his cock almost slipped out of her pussy, only to have all of it pushed in again.
-Apparently Charlotte wanted more.
+Charlotte’s warmth enveloped Charles like a comforting blanket.
+He allowed her to set the pace, savoring each moment he almost slipped out, only to end up deep inside her again.
+Charlotte wanted more.

 “Fuck me.
 Please.
 Fuck me.”

 Charles took over.
-His hands were on her buttocks, squeezing her flesh.
-He held her still, pushing in and out.
+He squeezed her bottom, held her still while he pushed in and out.
 Hard.
 Harder.

 “Oh yes.
 Yes, yes, yes,” Charlotte chanted in his ear.

-Their hearts pounded against each other as orgasms built.
+Their hearts pounded against each other as climaxes built.
 Charlotte was the first to feel an orgasm rushing through her body.
-Her pussy tightened around Charles’s cock, which almost sent him over the edge too.
-But he wanted to make her come once more before he would allow himself to do the same.
-With unabated passion he continued to fuck Charlotte, until she arched her back and a low grunt escaped her throat.
-She climaxed for the second time within minutes and only then Charles allowed himself his own release.
+Her muscles tightened around Charles’s hardness, which almost sent him over the edge too.
+But, he wanted to make her come once more before he would allow himself to do the same.
+With unabated passion, he continued to fuck Charlotte, until she arched her back and a low grunt escaped her throat.
+She climaxed for the second time within minutes, and only then Charles allowed himself his own release.

 They walked back to his house, hand in hand.
 At the bottom of the stairs Charles pulled Charlotte closer.
 His hands framed her face.